pojesh/Anomaly-Detection/README.md

 # Anomaly Detection
- Computer Vision project to detect anomalies with a trained Yolov7 Model
+ Computer Vision project to detect anomalies in realtime with a trained Yolov7 Model